Quantitative connection between the nanoscale electronic inhomogeneity and the pseudogap of

-Scanning tunneling microscopy/spectroscopy (STM/S) had made a unique contribution to the study of HTCS through the direct observation of the inhomogeneous nanoscale electronic gaps (INSEG) in the superconducting states.\cite{pan01} A recent STM/S study pushed this electronically heterogeneous picture well into the pseudogap state by showing that nanoscale local gaps persist at a temperature well above $T_c$.\cite{gom07} It was shown that in the optimal to overdoped regimes the local INSEG appear (vanish) at a temperature $T_p$ upon cooling (warming) where $T_p$ and the INSEG energy ($\Delta_g$) are universally connected by 2$\Delta_g/k_B T_p$ = 7.9 $\pm$ 0.5.\cite{gom07} In the underdoped regime, the situation is more complicated: two gap-like structures, the pseudogap and the pairing gap,\cite{gom07,boy07} are observed and, therefore the simple relation, between local-gap vanishing temperature and gap size, namely, 2$\Delta_g/k_B T_p$ = 7.9 $\pm$ 0.5 could not be clearly pinned down.
-Temperature dependent STM measurements showed that the CuO$_2$ plane is gradually covered by the INSEG with decreasing temperature.\cite{gom07} Although the INSEG have been subjected to intense studies in the past decade, the origin and the physical significance of INSEG to the ubiquitous pseudogap state and the high-$T_c$ superconductivity is largely unexplored.
+Scanning tunneling microscopy/spectroscopy (STM/S) had made a unique contribution to the study of HTCS through the direct observation of the inhomogeneous nanoscale electronic gaps (INSEG) in the superconducting states \cite{pan01}.
+A recent STM/S study pushed this electronically heterogeneous picture well into the pseudogap state by showing that nanoscale local gaps persist at a temperature well above $T_c$ \cite{gom07}.
+It is shown that in the optimal to overdoped regimes the local INSEG appear (vanish) at a temperature $T_p$ upon cooling (warming) where $T_p$ and the INSEG energy ($\Delta_g$) are universally connected by 2$\Delta_g/k_B T_p$ = 7.9 $\pm$ 0.5 \cite{gom07}.
+In the underdoped regime, the situation is more complicated: two gap-like structures, the pseudogap and the pairing gap \cite{gom07,boy07}, are observed and, therefore the simple relation between local-gap vanishing temperature and gap size, namely, 2$\Delta_g/k_B T_p$ = 7.9 $\pm$ 0.5 could not be clearly pinned down.
+Temperature dependent STM measurements showed that the CuO$_2$ plane is gradually covered by the INSEG with decreasing temperature \cite{gom07}.
+Although INSEG state are considered to be related to the pseudogap and subjected to intense studies in the past decade how the temperature and doping dependence of INSEG is related to the pseudogap states were largely unexplored.

-In this report we analyzed the STM data of the purely oxygen-doped Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ by using the $P_{pl}$-scale and compared the results with our proposed UEPD with $T_c^{max}$ of $\sim$90 K.\cite{hon08} We show that in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ the specific coverages, 50\% and 100\%, of the CuO$_2$ plane by INSEG are quantitatively connected to the upper and lower pseudogaps of the UEPD.
-We further show that the previous conclusion based on nuclear magnetic resonance (NMR) studies that YBa$_2$Cu$_3$O$_{6+\delta}$ is electronically homogeneous is not correct under $P_{pl}$-scale.
-The electronic inhomogeneity is generic in the hole-doped HTCS.
-We conjecture that the origin of pseudogaps is the geometrical coverage of the CuO$_2$ planes by the INSEG state.
+In this report we compare the temperature and the doping dependence of INSEG of purely oxygen-doped Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ against UEPD \cite{hon08}.
+We show that in the purely oxygen-doped Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ that the upper and lower pseudogaps are quantitatively connected to the specific coverage of the CuO$_2$ planes by INSEG.
+By comparing with the UEPD reported in Ref.\ \cite{hon08} we argue that the specific coverage of the CuO$_2$ plane by INSEG, observed in Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$, is a universal feature for HTCS.

-\section{ANALYSIS}
+\section{Analysis}